vsouza/awesome-ios/README.md

 * [VoiceItAPI1IosSDK](https://github.com/voiceittech/VoiceItAPI1IosSDK) - A super easy way to add Voice Authentication(Biometrics) to your iOS apps, conveniently usable via cocoapods
 * [TOPasscodeViewController](https://github.com/timoliver/TOPasscodeViewController) - A modal passcode input and validation view controller for iOS
 * [BiometricAuthentication](https://github.com/rushisangani/BiometricAuthentication) - Use Apple FaceID or TouchID authentication in your app using BiometricAuthentication
+* [RSASwiftGenerator](https://github.com/4taras4/RSASwiftGenerator) - Util for generation RSA keys on your client and save to keychain or cover into Data 🔑 🔐

 #### Encryption
 * [AESCrypt-ObjC](https://github.com/Gurpartap/AESCrypt-ObjC) - A simple and opinionated AES encrypt / decrypt Objective-C class that just works.